There are now 2 possible online modes for units:

 - Details for undergraduate courses

 - Level 3 core unit in the Psychological Science; Psychology major sequences

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) group work (research proposal, ethics application, group work-log); (2) mid-semester test; and (3) active participation.
+- Indicative assessments in this unit are as follows: (1) group work (research proposal, ethics application, group work-log); (2) mid-semester test; and (3) active participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)